 Even though marijuana use is either legal or decriminalized in most states in the US, it’s still included in standard drug tests as marijuana is still illegal under federal law.

 How Do Drug Tests Detect Weed?

 When it comes to detecting marijuana, drug tests are made to be sensitive to THC (tetrahydrocannabinol) byproducts, also called metabolites, which are created when your body starts breaking down THC.
 These metabolites bind to the fat cells and remain much longer in your body than THC until they get fully eliminated, little by little.

 How long the THC metabolites will stay in your body depends on your weed habits, such as frequency of use and the potency of the strain you use.
 Generally, THC can remain detectable in your urine sample from about five days at least, to 4 weeks at most.

 However, it’s important to note that drug tests have specific cutoff levels for a drug to be detectable.
 The cutoff level is the threshold at which the concentration of a drug can be detected.
+So what is a high THC level in urine?
 Anything at or above this level will be detected.
 For urine drug testing, the cutoff level for THC is at 50 ng/ml (nanograms per milliliter).
 Cannabis users will typically try to get their THC concentration below cutoff levels beforehand to avoid failing the test.